A Guide to Cast Iron, Carbon Steel & Spun Iron Pans

 Spun Iron Pans

-You don’t see ‘spun iron’ as often as you see cast iron or carbon steel, and that’s because it is unique to Netherton Foundry.
+You don’t see 'spun iron' as often as you see cast iron or carbon steel, and that’s because it is unique to Netherton Foundry.
 Based in Shropshire, Netherton Foundry draws from the region’s rich heritage of ironmongery.
-The material is called ‘spun iron’ because sheets of iron are spun on a lathe to achieve their shapes.
+The material is called ‘spun iron' because sheets of iron are spun on a lathe to achieve their shapes.
+Think of these pans as the halfway point between cast iron and carbon steel.

 Pros: Netherton Foundry pans have excellent heat-responsiveness and are easy to manoeuvre.
 Every pan comes pre-seasoned, so seasoning is not required before first use, though we recommend it.
 They have a uniform black colour.
 They are made right here in the UK.